trtl-playz/fish.py/README.md

-# fish.py
-fishing game python script
+just a simple fishing game